-When students experience difficulty meeting the academic standards an academic review may be scheduled with the student.
+When students have trouble meeting academic standards an academic review may be scheduled with the student.
 Students are advised to deal with concerns or problems as soon as they arise.
-When a student encounters academic difficulty, the student can seek consultation with the professor(s) in whose classes difficulties are met and often problems can be worked out.
+When a student encounters academic difficulty, the student can seek consultation with the professor(s) in whose classes' difficulties are met and often problems can be worked out.
 The student can gain clarity and direction from the professor.
-All faculty in the program hold regular office hours, have voice mail and use e-mail extensively.
+All faculty in the program hold regular office hours, have voice mail and use email extensively.
 There are many avenues for pursuing and achieving discussion with faculty and students are strongly encouraged to use any or all of them to seek the assistance they need.
 Faculty members review students' progress each semester.

-The following steps should be followed when a student has concerns or problems:
+The following steps should be taken when a student has concerns or problems: